lentinj/tp-compact-keyboard/README.md

 module handling the keyboard:

     --sensitivity xx
-        Set sensitivity of trackpoint. xx is hex value 01--09 (although values up to FF work).
+        Set sensitivity of TrackPoint. xx is hex value 01--09 (although values up to FF work).
     --native-fn-enable
-    	By default, F7/F9/F11 generate a string of keypresses that might be useful under windows.
+    	By default, F7/F9/F11 generate a string of keypresses that might be useful under Windows.
 This stops this, and instead only generates custom events.
     --native-mouse-enable
         The middle button generates 2 events by default, but Linux only